hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ## Positioning, and responsive behaviour

-The SideNav should always be positioned on the left side of the viewport, occupying 100% of the viewport height to ensure that the navigation is always visible and accessible to the user..
+The Side Nav should always be positioned on the left side of the viewport, occupying 100% of the viewport height to ensure that the navigation is always visible and accessible to the user..

-On smaller viewports, the SideNav should collapse to maximize the available real estate on tablet and mobile devices.
+On smaller viewports, the Side Nav should collapse to maximize the available real estate on tablet and mobile devices.
 By tapping the menu icon, users can expand and access the full menu when needed.

 ![Responsive side-nav](/assets/components/side-nav/sidenav-position-and-responsive.png)